federicobarbacovi/federicobarbacovi.github.io/research.markdown

 </li>
 </ol>

-The code supporting the paper (and more) is available in the GitHub repository [zkscript](https://github.com/nchain-innovation/zkscript_package).
+The code supporting the papers (and more) is available in the GitHub repositories [zkscript](https://github.com/nchain-innovation/zkscript_package) and [bitcoin_r1cs](https://github.com/nchain-innovation/bitcoin_r1cs).

 # PhD